scallop-lang/scallop-lang.github.io/md/pldi23/index.md

 # Structure of Tutorial

 This tutorial is going to be divided into two parts:
-- Part A: Get familiar with the Scallop programming language by going through examples of discrete logical reasoning.
+- Part 1: Get familiar with the Scallop by going through examples of discrete and probabilistic reasoning.
-- Part B: Combine Scallop with neural networks to solve tasks involving both perception and reasoning.
+- Part 2: Combine Scallop with neural networks to solve tasks involving both perception and reasoning.

 # Getting Started